L-Theanine: Powerful Health Benefits For Mind & Body

 There’s no shortage of studies to support this, too.
 In one study, l-theanine had strong enough antioxidant action to even protect against liver damage.
 In another, it was shown to be powerful enough to heal ulcers.

-Anxiety can be one of the most difficult emotions and mental states we struggle with.
+Anxiety can be one of the most challenging emotions and mental states we struggle with.

 For some of us, it’s just a passing feeling.
-For others among us, anxiety is a very real and very difficult mood disorder that comes and go as it pleases.
+For others among us, anxiety is a very real and very difficult mood disorder that comes and goes as it pleases.

 In any realm of anxiety, l-theanine could be of surprising help and support.

-One study showed that l-theanine supplementation actually suppressed feelings of anxiety in a large number of human subjects.
-Even more interestingly, another study in 2011 demonstrated that anxiety could be helped with the amino acid in test subjects with schizophrenia.
+One study showed that l-theanine supplementation suppressed feelings of anxiety in a large number of human subjects.
+Even more, interestingly, another study in 2011 demonstrated that anxiety could be helped with the amino acid in test subjects with schizophrenia.

-Even though l-theanine and caffeine are found in great amounts in the same plant, l-theanine appears to keep the negative effects of caffeine at bay, while only supporting the good stuff.
+Even though l-theanine and caffeine are found in high amounts in the same plant, l-theanine appears to keep the adverse effects of caffeine at bay, while only supporting the good stuff.